cojovi/techblog/blog/source/_posts/rabbit-ai-LAM.md

 with a user-friendly design, make it a device that’s not only functional but also enjoyable to use.
 This gadget is definitely something to keep an eye on as it hops its way into the market!

+### Want the unhinged commentary version?
+For the unhinged commentary version, I wrote this take over on Protocol Sentinel → [Rabbit R1: Hype, Reality, and the Privacy Hangover](https://protocolsentinel.com/post/rabbit-r1-privacy-hangover)

 ---

 **Sources:**